-In the final blog of this series, we’ll take a closer look at how employers and employees alike can benefit from a flexible response to the Great Resignation.
+In the final blog of this series, we’ll take a closer look at how employers and employees can benefit from a flexible response to the Great Resignation.
 We’ll explore why employees don’t share C-suite confidence in how flexibility is being applied, what a flexible future should ideally look like, and why it truly can be a win-win situation for both parties.

 This Condeco blog series has been created to help businesses maximize the opportunity that the Great Resignation presents, and create better future outcomes for employees through control and flexibility over how and when they work.